-In this lesson, you will list different strategies and available insurance for meeting long-term care needs.
+In this lesson, you will explore different strategies and available insurance for meeting long-term care needs.
 You will learn that your needs may change over time and your agility skill can help you adapt.
 Specifically, this lesson will cover:

 - Overview of Long-Term Care Insurance